Posts tagged Summary Judgment.

 According to most news sources, the three leading contenders are U.S. Court of Appeals Judges William Pryor (Eleventh Circuit), Neil Authority of Law StatueGorsuch (Tenth Circuit), and Thomas Hardiman ...

 This week, the Equal Employment Opportunity Commission issued a proposed Enforcement Guidance on workplace harassment.
 It's 75 pages long, so a little too much to cover in a single blog post.
-The EEOC is seeking comments from the public until February 9, so I will3231-EEOC_SEAL_2 start with the comment-worthy provisions.
+The EEOC is seeking comments from the public until February 9, so I will start with the comment-worthy provisions.
 Next week, I'll post about the proposed Guidance more generally.
 Overall, the ...

 Feeling whipsawed?

 Last summer, I reported on the Hively v.
 Ivy Tech decision, in which a three-judge panel of the U.S. Court of Appeals for the Seventh Circuit ruled that discrimination based on sexual orientation is not "sex discrimination" or unlawful sex stereotyping that violates Title VII.
-That decision has since been vacated, and the case will ...
+That decision has since been vacated, and the case will be heard again on November 30 by ...

 NOTE FROM ROBIN: This is the first in a two-part series on the law regarding patronage dismissals in public sector employment by Damon Kitchen, head of our public sector industry group.
 Damon, welcome to the blog!

-It’s election season, and each year, like the dead leaves that fall from the trees, many loyal and long-term employees of vanquished incumbents face the ...
+It’s election season, and each year, like the dead leaves that fall from the trees, many loyal and long-term employees of vanquished incumbents face the prospect of getting ...

 UPDATE (10/17/16): As expected, the EEOC has appealed the District Court's decision described below to the U.S. Court of Appeals for the Sixth Circuit.